sowmyamanusri/scala-api-group-project/README.md

 Oh no! ðŸ˜­ We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
+  - What currently happens?
-How do we handle this gracefully?
+  - How could we handle this more gracefully?
+  - Is the status code correct when someone tries to save a book that already exists?

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?
 What should the server status code be?